North Junín Quechua: Phonology

-Phonemes

 For an inventory of phonemes of both Tarma and San Juan de Cajas dialects see and respectively.
 The de-aspiration of the phoneme tʃ, i.e. tʃ' -> tʃ, has been noted.
 In addition, stops do not have aspiration or glottalization, but can be voiced; as discussed earlier, vowel length can be phonemic.

 The Tarma dialect has 3 vowels: /a, i, u/.
 All vowels have long equivalents, and North Junin displays contrastive vowel length.
 The consonant chart is from the Tarma dialect.